History of the San Fernando Valley: Mexican–American War

 California was "land rich but poor in every other way, lacking cash, gunpowder, and support from Mexico."
 Governor Pico prepared for the inevitable war with the United States, and in 1845 began dispersing the vast mission lands.
 A square of land at the west end of the Valley near the historic Chumash village Hu'wam was granted to three of the mission Indians under the name Rancho El Escorpión.
 The majority of the mission's grazing lands and mission buildings were leased to the governor's brother Andrés Pico.
 After the United States declared war on Mexico on May 13, 1846, Pico sold the mission property outright to Eulogio de Celis for much-needed cash; Celis graciously extended the terms of his friend Andrés Pico's lease.
 From this time the property was known as Rancho Ex-Mission San Fernando.

-On June 18, 1846 a small group of Yankees raised the California Bear Flag and declared independence from Mexico.
 United States troops quickly took control of the presidios at Monterey and San Francisco and proclaimed the Conquest complete.
 In Southern California, the Mexicans, for a time, resisted American troops, but when defeat became inevitable, Pío Pico fled to Mexico.
 Don Andrés Pico arranged the peaceful surrender of Los Angeles to American forces under Lieutenant-Colonel John C. Frémont.
 The Treaty of Cahuenga ending the hostilities in California was signed at an adobe owned by the Verdugo Family at Campo de Cahuenga near the mouth of the Cahuenga Pass, at the southeast corner of the Valley, on January 13, 1847.

-The Treaty of Guadalupe Hidalgo, signed on February 2, 1848, ended the war and ceded California to the United States, paving the way for California statehood in 1850.
+The Treaty of Guadalupe Hidalgo in 1848, ended the war and ceded California to the United States.

 Gold Rush and statehood

 Cattle boom

-The California Gold Rush of 1849 created a near-insatiable demand for beef, which was raised on the ranchos of southern California, including those in the San Fernando Valley, and driven on the hoof to northern markets serving the gold fields.
+In Northern California the California Gold Rush starting in 1849 created an influx of over a hundred thousand prospectors and a heavy demand for beef from southern California.
+Herds of cattle were driven to northern markets serving the gold fields.
 In the southern Valley, de la Osa sold Rancho La Providencia to David W. Alexander and acquired the Rancho Encino, successfully raising cattle on the property.
 De la Osa took formal title to the Rancho under California law in 1851.

 Andrés Pico returned to his rancho in the Valley and made the former mission into "one of the most celebrated homes in the new California."
 After California became a state on September 9, 1850, Pico served as a state assemblyman and senator, and became a brigadier general in the state militia.
 In 1854, Andrés Pico's nine-year lease on the Rancho Ex-Mission San Fernando expired, and he purchased a half-interest in the property.